0day-ci/dpdk/doc/guides/nics/virtio.rst

 notification of device configuration changes, especially link status (lsc).
 Interrupt mode is translated into Rx interrupts in the context of DPDK.

+Note: Virtio PMD which works with qemu 2.7.0 and above can support to receive lsc from qemu when vhost user disconnection happens since qemu 2.7.0 introduces the new capability to detect vhost user disconnection.

 Prerequisites for Rx interrupts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~